Gates Mural from former Post Office - Bethesda MD

 The mural was commissioned by the Treasury Section of Fine Arts.
 Robert Gates later became head of the Art Department at American University.

 In 1938, Eleanor Roosevelt visited the Procurement Division of the Treasury Department to look at the sketches of the Gates mural.
 She later wrote in her diary the sketch was “charming,” and “I think these post offices are making the country more and more conscious of decorative, artistic values.”” (http://www.bethesdanow.com)

-The post office building was closed and privatized in 2012, after which the mural spent 17 months in storage.
-In December 2013, the mural was “re-installed in the county’s Bethesda-Chevy Chase Regional Services Center” (4805 Edgemoor Lane).
+When the old Bethesda post office building was closed and privatized in 2012, the mural spent 17 months in storage.
+According to Center Director Ken Hartman, who previously worked with the United States Postal Service, the mural was restored and then installed in the county’s Bethesda-Chevy Chase Regional Services Center in December 2013.

 Project originally submitted by Shaina Potts on May 11, 2012.